Skip to main content

 Budget adjustment event

-An adjustment event is a singular occurrence of an adjustment triggered for a particular SLO based on the parameters defined in a budget adjustment definition.
+A budget adjustment event is a single occurrence of an adjustment triggered for a particular SLO based on the parameters defined in a budget adjustment definition.

 Adjustment events are not self-standing and can't exist independently of the definition.
-They are always derived from a budget adjustment definition, and the defined adjustment events are applied to all objectives within one SLO during the specified periods.
+They are always derived from a budget adjustment definition.
+The defined adjustment events are applied to all objectives within one SLO during the specified periods.

 Adding budget adjustments

-You can add budget adjustment events using YAML definition in sloctl:
+To add budget a adjustment event, apply a YAML definition in sloctl:

 apiVersion: n9/v1alpha